ArtRabbit/freshers/src/pages/about-this-edition.md

 The content of this Web Book is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 If you're not super tech-savvy but would still like to make a contribution, email us at <mailto:support@artrabbit.com> to let us know about any additions you'd like to make.

-**About ArtRabbit**

-ArtRabbit is an independent digital arts platform for serendipitous art discovery.
-We provide a crowd-sourced database of contemporary art events, publish weekly newsletters, an app, and other digital resources to help you navigate the uneven terrain of contemporary art and visual culture.

 Read ArtRabbit’s [Privacy Notice](https://www.artrabbit.com/about-artrabbit/privacy).